IIIF/website/source/community/groups/index.md

    link: /community/
 ---

-The IIIF groups meet regularly to help get things done, and anyone can join a group or attend a meeting.
-They’ve sprung up organically, usually around a desired set of features like handling a massive newspaper archive.
-There are more community-oriented groups around usability and helping new folks get up and running, too.
+Community groups provide an opportunity for discussing and advancing IIIF-related issues with peers.
+They meet regularly, and are open to all.

-IIIF groups are open to participation from all interested parties.
-New groups may be formed according to the [IIIF Groups Framework]({{ site.root_url | absolute_url }}/community/groups/framework).
+If you'd like to propose a technical or community topic that would benefit the community, please review the [IIIF Groups framework]({{ site.root_url | absolute_url }}/community/groups/framework).

-## Current groups
+## Current Groups

 ### Community Groups
   *   [3D]({{ site.root_url | absolute_url }}/community/groups/3d) - Calls on the 3rd Thursday of the month